Trail running with your dog can be an awesome way for you to both get some quality exercise, as well as bonding time

-Our dog trainer also recommended carrying a small can of Pet Corrector spray in case a random off-leash dog was to rush up to him while we are out on the trails – a spray of this should deter them while causing no harm (it is not pepper spray – it just creates a repulsive noise!), and it should work on coyotes, too, in the unlikely situation you are approached by one of them.
+You could also consider carrying a small can of Pet Corrector spray in case a random off-leash dog was to rush up to him while we are out on the trails – a spray of this should deter them while causing no harm (it is not pepper spray – it just creates a repulsive noise!), and it should work on coyotes, too, in the unlikely situation you are approached by one of them.

 How to know when your dog is tired on a run

 - His breathing – he’ll have a very long, floppy tongue hanging out and take more than a couple of minutes to stop panting when we rest during a run (this is definitely the same for me when I’m tired on a run, haha).
 His breath also stays very warm when he’s getting tired or a bit too warm.

 - His eyes go a bit ‘wild’ – we learned this when our dog was a young puppy that when his eyes get a bit squinty or he looks a bit wild, then he is getting tired and it’s time for a nap or at least a rest.
 Now he looks like that when he is tired on a run and needs to call it a day.
 I like to think of it as his ‘ultrarunner’ look – I’ve seen many people with this look while supporting and racing at European ultrarunning festivals like UTMB, Ultraks and Lavaredo Ultra Trail 🙂